michhar/azureml-keras-yolov3-custom/README.md

 WORKSPACE_NAME=<Azure ML Workspace Name>
 ```

-Define the class names in a file called `custom_classes.txt` and place it in the `project` folder, each class on a separate line, as in the following 2 class file.
+Define the class names in a file called `custom_classes.txt` and place it in the `project` folder, each class on a separate line, as in the following 2 class file example.

 ```
-helmet
-no_helmet
+object
+no_object
 ```

+Set new Storage credentials and target container, otherwise the driver script will be pointing to the wrong Blob Storage container.
+This time we will use the container with the labeled data.
+Go through the process as was done above in [Upload images or video to Storage](#upload-images-or-video-to-storage), except change `STORAGE_CONTAINER_NAME_TRAINDATA` to the **container name with the _labeled_ data**.
+Then read in those variables as is normally done for your OS.

 The training script, `project/train_azureml.py` does the following.